masihmoloodian/nlp/fusion/README.md

 {'doc2': 1.0, 'doc4': 0.875, 'doc1': 0.75}
 ```

-- Score Combination: Using techniques like Reciprocal Rank Fusion (RRF), scores are aggregated to produce a final ranking.
-RRF ensures diverse results while prioritizing relevance.
+- **_Score Combination:_** Using techniques like simple score averaging, scores from multiple search methods are aggregated to produce a final ranking.
+This method calculates the average of normalized scores from each method, ensuring a balanced contribution from all sources.

 ```plaintext
 final_score(doc) = (score1(doc) + score2(doc)) / number_of_methods